Gavs-DS-AI/demo-repo/README.md

 # Demo

-This is Demo Project for the users to show some handson
+This is Demo Project for the users to show some handson / activity